-The role and jurisdiction of government is clearly prescribed by our Constitution and consequently should be restrained from excessive involvement in the lives of citizens.
+The limited role and jurisdiction of government is clearly prescribed in our Constitution and should therefore be restrained from excessive involvement in the lives of citizens.

-On July 4, 1776, the United States of America was founded upon the Christian principles of liberty and justice.
-To this day, we have a responsibility to maintain these tenets set up by our Founding Fathers for us.
-Government was created to manage certain aspects of American life, but other aspects were distinctly left to individuals and families.
+On July 4, 1776, the United States of America was founded upon the Christian principles of liberty and justice, which require clear limits on government power, and we have a responsibility to maintain these tenets set up by our Founding Fathers.
+Our government was created to manage certain aspects of American life, but other aspects were distinctly left to individuals, families, churches, and private organizations.
 The size and scope of government and how government spends our money are a direct reflection of the values government endorses and the priority it holds.

-The Family Foundation seeks to limit government to the jurisdictions it is entitled to by our Constitution – areas like public safety and infrastructure.
-The burden of an expanded government on hard working, tax paying families has grown too large and is threatening the stability of both our economy and our government.
+The Family Foundation seeks to limit government to the areas over which it has Constitutional jurisdiction – areas like public safety and infrastructure.
+The burden of an expanded government on hard-working, tax-paying families has grown too large and is threatening the stability of both our economy and our government.